deepalgorithm/deepalgorithm.github.com/README.md

 ## Welcome to GitHub Pages for CSE300
+## Thank you for visiting my Personal Page

 You can use the [editor on GitHub](https://github.com/deepalgorithm/deepalgorithm.github.com/edit/master/README.md) to maintain and preview the content for your website in Markdown files.